 The trend of record setting in ICO crowdsales will only accelerate in July with the largest ICO ever witnessed in the month.
-The following is the list of the four largest ICO of 2017 so far starting with the highest.
+The following is a list of the five largest ICOs of 2017 so far starting with the highest.

 Filecoin is blockchain data storage network that launched on August 10, 2017.
 Filecoin will use peer-to-peer InterPlanetary File System, or IPFS, to store and secure data, which will allow users to earn by donating their free hard drive storage space.
 Its only competition will be MaidSafe, another decentralized storage project.
 Filecoin raised $200 million from accredited investors and another $52 from venture capital firms.
 As of August 21, over $250 million in funds had been raised.

 - Tezos – $232 Million

 Tezos is a new a blockchain that fixes the governance issues that blockchains like bitcoin face.
 Instead of relying on off-chain debates, compromises and consensus to improve, scale or change the core software, Tezos has self-governance mechanism built into the protocol.The Tezos ICO launched on July 1.
 At the end of the 14-days sale period, the project had raised about $222 million in bitcoin and ether.
 That became the new ICO record.

 Block.one is a start-up building a blockchain that meets the specific needs of the businesses and companies in the corporate world.
 It plans to provide blockchain solutions that offer efficiency, security and data integrity.
 The start-up carried out its ICO in June to support the project development.
 Its EOS tokens raised $183 million.
 That held the record until Tezos overtook it three weeks later.

 - Bancor – $153 Million